akshat-max/Udacity-programming-for-DataScience-using-Python-Nanodegree/README.md

 # Udacity-programming-for-DataScience-using-Python-Nanodegree

+Date:15.05.2020
+Title:programming_for_DataScience_using_Python

-This repo contain  codes of Udacity programming for data science course Overview
+Description: This repo contain  codes of Udacity programming for data science course

+Overview
 In this project, the student had to make use of Python to explore data related to bike share systems for three major cities in the United States — Chicago, New York City, and Washington.
 The student had to write code to (a) import the data and answer interesting questions about it by computing descriptive statistics, and (b) write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.